Repositories Support Project.

 - Minimum set of metadata for cinematographic works"

-and it will be published in the
+is already approved, and it will be published in the

 coming weeks.